paulserraino/pg-pubsub/readme.md

     // },
     // operationEvents: true, // false to NOT send events on each operation
-    // checkUpdates: true // only notify if update changes record });
+    // checkUpdates: true // only notify if update changes record
+    // sendRecordId: false // send only record IDs, true - to send column 'id',
+                           // string to send column with a given name.
+                           // this column should be a number.
+                           // by default the whole record data is sent.
+});

 dispatcher.install(function(err) {